jakoch/cpp-devbox/README.md

 One image includes GCC and LLVM (container size: ~2GB).

-The other image includes GCC, LLVM, and Vulkan SDK (container size: ~4GB).
+The other image includes GCC, LLVM, and Vulkan SDK with Mesa (container size: ~4GB).

 Both images are build using Debian 12 Bookworm and Debian 13 Trixie.